subbu963/buzy/README.md

 buzy.addBuzies(buzies)//array of buzies
 ```

-To check is a buzy is busy or not:
+To check if buzy is busy or not:
 ```javascript
 buzy.isBusy() //true or false
 ```